Sky UK: Premier League football

 In the autumn of 1991, talks were held for the broadcast rights for Premier League for five years, from the 1992 season.
 ITV were the current rights holders and fought hard to retain the new rights.
 ITV had increased its offer from £18m to £34m per year to keep control of the rights.
 BSkyB joined forces with the BBC to make a counter bid.
 The BBC was given the highlights of most of the matches, while BSkyB paying £304m for the Premier League rights, would give them a monopoly of all live matches, up to 60 per year from the 1992 season.
-Murdoch described sport as a "battering ram" for pay television, providing a strong customer base.
+Murdoch described sport as a "battering ram" for pay television, which provided a strong customer base.
 A few weeks after the deal, ITV went to the High Court to get an injunction as it believed their bid details had been leaked before the decision was taken.
 ITV also asked the Office of Fair Trading to investigate since it believed Rupert Murdoch's media empire via its newspapers had influenced the deal.
 A few days later neither action took effect, ITV believed BSkyB was telephoned and informed of its £262m bid, and Premier League advised BSkyB to increase its counter bid.

 BSkyB retained the rights paying £670m 1997–2001 deal, but was challenged by ONdigital for the rights from 2001 to 2004, thus were forced to £1.1 billion which gave them 66 live games a year.

 Following a lengthy legal battle with the European Commission, which deemed the exclusivity of the rights to be against the interests of competition and the consumer, BSkyB's monopoly came to an end from the 2007–08 season.
 In May 2006, the Irish broadcaster Setanta Sports was awarded two of the six Premier League packages that the English FA offered to broadcasters.
 Sky picked up the remaining four for £1.3bn.

 In February 2015, Sky bid £4.2bn for a package of 120 premier league games across the three seasons from 2016.
 This represented an increase of 70% on the previous contract and was said to be £1bn more than the company had expected to pay.
 The move has been followed by staff cuts, increased subscription prices (including 9% in Sky's family package) and the dropping of the 3D channel.